How to Care for Antique Furniture

 ● When storing antique furniture, wrap it in a sheet, preferably a natural fibre like cotton so the timber can breathe.

 How to Care for Antique Furniture – Don’ts

 ● Never attempt to restore a piece yourself – always consult an antique restoration expert.
 Most pieces require restoration once every 20, 40, 60 or 80 years

 ● Avoid using Brasso to clean ormolu – you will remove the gold leaf

 ● Don’t use Jif or other chemicals

 ● In Queensland, avoid placing chairs or sofas with silk fabrics in areas of the home where they will experience long periods of direct sunlight as this will cause the fabric to fade and rot over time.

-Remember, antique furniture has stood the test of time for a reason.
+How to care for antique furniture?
+Remember, it has stood the test of time for a reason.
 And while it makes sense to look after your new investment, the idea that all antiques must be handled with kid gloves is a myth.
 There’s no need to treat them like museum pieces that can be looked at but never touched.
-Antiques are there to be enjoyed, used and appreciated – both by you and by generations to come!
+Antiques are there to be enjoyed, used and appreciated – both by you and by generations to come.

 Enquire about our antique furniture restoration.